Guidelines for entry-level graduate program:

 Upon entering graduate programs in dietetics and nutrition, students are expected to have undergraduate training in chemistry, biology, and nutrition.
 This training is specifically provided by undergraduate degree programs in dietetics or nutrition.
 Binghamton University does not offer these degrees.
 However, if you are interested in pursuing a career in dietetics or nutrition science, it is important to note that some prerequisites can be met during the first year of graduate training at most professional schools.
 Thus, you may enter a graduate program without having an undergraduate degree in nutrition.

-The web site for the American Dietetic Association provides information on careers in dietetics and nutrition science, scientific journals and conferences, degree programs and accreditation http://www.eatright.org (This URL is current as of 5/7/2012; as with most sites, it is subject to change at any time).
+The web site for the Academy of Nutrition and Dietetics provides information on careers in dietetics and nutrition science, scientific journals and conferences, degree programs and accreditation.
 If you are interested in pursuing a career in dietetics or nutrition science, we recommend that you contact at least 10 graduate programs and (1) learn which course and/or degree prerequisites are necessary for admission, (2) inquire about other program requirements such as entrance examinations and (3) find out about financial aid and additional support services.

 ALTHOUGH PREREQUISITES VARY GREATLY BETWEEN INDIVIDUAL GRADUATE PROGRAMS THE FOLLOWING IS A LIST OF COURSES THAT ARE REQUIRED FOR MOST OF THE PROGRAMS.
 YOU SHOULD STILL CONTACT THE INDIVIDUAL PROGRAMS, HOWEVER, SINCE THIS LIST IS NOT EXHAUSTIVE.